-Amazon Prime Day 2017: Everything you need to know about Amazon's shopping extravaganza
+Amazon Prime Day 2018: Everything you need to know about Amazon's shopping extravaganza

-Prime Day, Amazon’s summer shopping event, is back for its third appearance.
-On Monday, July 10, Amazon will offer deals for thirty hours on more than 100,000 products on its sites around the world.
-Bargain hunters can track all the action via the company’s Prime Day landing page.
+Prime Day, Amazon’s summer shopping event, is back for its fourth appearance.
+On Monday, July 16, Amazon will offer deals for thirty-six hours on over a million products on its sites around the world.
+Bargain hunters can track all the action starting at noon Pacific time via the company’s Prime Day landing page.

-For those who’ve yet to check out Prime Day, the event’s purpose may seem unclear.
-The company originally touted it as a “global shopping event with more deals than Black Friday,” but July lacks major gift-giving holidays like November and December do.
+If you still haven't checked out Prime Day, it may sound like an overhyped "Black Friday in July" sale.
+But while the company did fall flat in its first year with a crop of lackluster deals, the last two years featured a selection of genuinely good tech bargains.

-To keep Prime Day important to consumers, Amazon is giving people a reason to shop—and that’s by offering more deals, better deals, and higher stock of the best deals.
-For those reasons, we expect to again see some good buys this year and a general improvement on sale prices compared to last year.
-Here’s what you need to know about the day, and how to prepare.
+For 2018, Amazon appears to be kicking up its efforts even further and tempting shoppers with more deals, better deals, and greater supplies of the best deals—new for this year are deals at Whole Foods and a new initiative called "Prime Day Launches."
+Here’s what you need to know about Prime Day and how to prepare.

 Note: To take advantage of Prime Day sales, you must be a member of Amazon Prime.
-This service is Amazon’s $99-a-year club that offers free two-day shipping on orders, as well as a litany of frills like free premium video and music streaming, free online photo storage, a Kindle lending library, and various promotional offers.
-New Prime members get a free 30-day trial, which means you can sign-up, get the Prime deals, and then dump the membership before the $99 fee kicks in.
+This service is Amazon’s $120-a-year club that offers free two-day shipping on orders, as well as a litany of frills like free premium video and music streaming, free online photo storage, a Kindle lending library, and various promotional offers.
+New Prime members get a free 30-day trial, which means you can sign up, get the Prime deals, and then dump the membership before the $120 fee kicks in.

 Prime Day: A brief history